 Comerica Park, the downtown Detroit open-air ballpark, became the new home of the Detroit Tigers of Major League Baseball.
-Originally considered to be a pitcher’s park, the walls were brought in and now the field is the 3rd most batter friendly in the league.
+Originally considered to be a pitcher’s park, the walls were brought in and now the field is the 3rd most batter-friendly venue in the league.

 Other changes have been made as the dust settled on this new facility.
 A flagpole which was originally brought in as an homage to Tigers Stadium had to be removed, the bull pen location was moved, and more seats were brought in.
 The newest change is a renovation to the Pepsi Porch which includes swapping the bleachers for stadium seating, as well as the addition of a new bar, couches, lounge chairs, and a fire pit.
 The constant state of improvement makes this a very attractive MLB venue.

-Tigers suites are among the best in baseball.
-The 102 luxury suites within this stadium offers fans the unique experience of viewing a game from the unmatched comfort of a suite from a variety of different vantage points.
+Tigers suites are among the best in all of baseball.
+The more than 100 luxury suites within this stadium offer fans the unique experience of viewing a game from the unmatched comfort of a suite from a variety of different vantage points.
 Every Detroit Tigers suite comes complete with a personal wait staff, comfortable indoor and outdoor seating, as well as private restrooms.
-The climate controlled indoor environment is perfect for hosting events in the suite, which can be catered with premium food and beverages.
+The climate-controlled indoor environment is perfect for hosting events in the suite, which can be catered with premium food and beverages.

 The biggest baseball fans know that a Detroit Tigers suite is hard to come by.
-Contact us today either by phone or by emailing DJ direct at firstname.lastname@example.org to begin the process of acquiring a premium Tigers luxury suite for your next event.
+Contact us today either by phone or by emailing us directly at firstname.lastname@example.org to begin the process of acquiring a premium Tigers luxury suite for your next event.

-Book a fabulous luxury suite at the next Detroit Tigers game today!
+Book a fabulous luxury suite FOR the next Detroit Tigers game today!

 Competing out of Major League Baseball’s American League Central Division, the Detroit Tigers have been thrilling fans in the Motor City since 1901.
 The Tigers are the oldest team to remain in the same city and keep the same name.
 That kind of consistency rolls right onto the field each season as the team is a constant threat to opponents on the baseball diamond.

-Manager Ron Gardenhire sets out to take that raw inspiration and mold it into a formula for winning that will carry this team to the post season and culminate in a World Series title.
+The front office has set out to take that raw inspiration and mold it into a formula for winning that will carry this team to the postseason and culminate in a World Series title.
 The team’s most recent trip to the World Series, a 2012 berth earned under former manager Jim Leyland ended in heartbreak.
 After defeating the New York Yankees in four straight ALCS games, the Tigers had the rug pulled out from under them, being swept by a San Francisco Giants team in the midst of a dynastic run.